DanRyba253/hop/README.md

       Print information about the backup files dir
       Print the backup directory
-SPECIAL USAGE
+  prune
-  hop (with no arguments)
+      Remove backup files that do not correspond to any file in $HOME and any directories that become empty as a result SPECIAL USAGE hop (with no arguments)
       Equivalent to 'hop sync -v'